David Fincher: 1992–2000: Breakthrough and acclaim

-Following Seven, Fincher directed a music video for "6th Avenue Heartache" by the Wallflowers and went on to direct his third feature film, the mystery thriller The Game (1997), written by the duo John Brancato and Michael Ferris.
-Fincher also hired Seven screenwriter Andrew Kevin Walker to contribute and polish the script.
+Following Seven, Fincher directed a music video for "6th Avenue Heartache" by The Wallflowers and went on to direct his third feature film, the mystery thriller The Game (1997), written by the duo John Brancato and Michael Ferris.
+Fincher also hired Seven screenwriter Walker to contribute and polish the script.
 Filmed on location in San Francisco, the story follows an investment banker, played by Michael Douglas, who receives an unusual gift from his younger brother (Sean Penn), where he becomes involved in a "game" that integrates with his everyday life, making him unable to differentiate between game and reality.
 Almar Haflidason of the BBC was critical of the ending, but praised the visuals—"Fincher does a marvelous job of turning ordinary city locations into frightening backdrops, where every corner turned is another step into the unknown".
 Upon The Games release in September 1997, the film received generally favorable reviews but performed moderately at the box office.
 The Game was later included in the Criterion Collection.

 In August 1997, Fincher agreed to direct Fight Club, based on the 1996 novel of the same name by Chuck Palahniuk.
 It was his second film with 20th Century Fox after the troubled production of Alien 3.
-Starring Brad Pitt, Edward Norton and Helena Bonham Carter, the film is about a nameless office worker suffering from insomnia, who meets a salesman, and together form an underground fighting club as a form of therapy.
+Starring Pitt, Edward Norton and Helena Bonham Carter, the film is about a nameless office worker suffering from insomnia, who meets a salesman, and together form an underground fighting club as a form of therapy.
 Fox struggled with the marketing of the film, and were concerned that it would have a limited audience.
 Fight Club premiered on October 15, 1999, in the United States to a polarized response and modest box office success; the film grossed $100.9 million against a budget of $63 million.
 Initially, many critics thought the film was "a violent and dangerous express train of masochism and aggression."
 However, in following years, Fight Club became a cult favorite and gained acknowledgement for its multilayered themes; the film has been the source of critical analysis from academics and film critics.